Community Medical Services Missoula

 Community Medical Services Missoula - Missoula, MT

 Community Medical Services Missoula is a mental health and addiction treatment facility located at 2415 South Catlin Street in the 59801 zip code in Missoula, MT.
 It is operated by a private for-profit organization.
-Community Medical Services Missoula provides suboxone prescription, buprenorphine detoxification and methadone maintenance.
-Some of the treatment approaches used by Community Medical Services Missoula include anger management, counseling for trauma victims and counseling for substance abuse.
-Community Medical Services Missoula also specializes in detox services and offers inpatient opioid detoxification.
-Community Medical Services Missoula provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders, residential substance use treatment and inpatient detox services.
+Community Medical Services Missoula provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Community Medical Services Missoula include cognitive behavioral therapy, substance use counseling approach and motivational interviewing.
+Community Medical Services Missoula also specializes in detox services and offers inpatient opioid detox.
+Community Medical Services Missoula provides outpatient detox, outpatient rehab and regular outpatient treatment.
+It also provides inpatient detox services, inpatient treatment for dual diagnosis and residential substance abuse treatment.

 Address: 2415 South Catlin Street, Missoula, MT 59801